ktschroeder/Cloudless/README.md

 Up next:
 - found some pan/zoom weirdness with black bars again
-- implement: hold ctrl while dragging window to move it exactly horizontally or exactly vertically.
 - possible bug?
 There may be like 10 pixels of extra width on the window.
 Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?

 Probably should/will: